Shinechaote/iks_demo/README.md

 - Grid overlay for precise pixel manipulation
 - Support for custom MNIST-compatible models
 - Allows for custom conversion and output functions to allow for increased compatability with different model types.
+- 'currently under development' Tkinter window will show visualisation of how your model works under the surface - illustrating the following features:
+	- Activation functionfor each layer
+	- number of nodes in each layer
+	- time required to execute the model
+	- further down the line, this functionality will be enabled with convolutional neural networks and other model types

 ## Installation

 1. Clone the repository: